Ri-N/codyPlus/README.md

-# codyPlus - an AI Assisted Low-Code Tool Extension
+# CodyPlus - an AI Assisted Low-Code Tool Extension

 This repository contains information about a Software Engineering project developed at HS Mannheim, Germany in collaboration with BitExpert AG.
 The project was part of a competition where teams of students extended a low-code tool with AI capabilities, creating an AI-assistant to enhance the development process.
 Our team won the contest by delivering the most effective and innovative solution.